surchand30/MechaCar_Statistical_Analysis/README.md

 Using T-test will help us understand if the Null or Alternate Hypothesis is true since the safety rating data is a numerical value.
 Taking a sample of different vehicle types from both MechaCar and its competitors and comparing their Safety rating would help understand how MechaCar is performing.

-Sample Data : With 1 being the least safe and 5 being the most safe below is sample data
+Sample Data : With 1 being the least safe and 5 being the most safe below is sample data <br>

 ![Sample Data](https://github.com/surchand30/MechaCar_Statistical_Analysis/blob/main/images/Sample%20Data.PNG)